abcnorio/nspawn-aiml/Readme.md

 # full path to container
 CONTFULLPATH=$HOMIE/$NSPAWNPATH \
 # physical device for bridge
-# change that to match your system!!!
+# change that to match your system
-# physical device
 PHYSDEV="enp3s0" \
 # DNS server
 DNSIP=192.168.1.78 \